baotg2/MetaFox_Demo/README.md

 # Meta_Fox_Demo

-Meta_Fox_Demo is a project hanlde automation test of MetaFox on Web Platform.
+Meta_Fox_Demo is a project hanlde automation test of metafox on Web Platform.
 Technical used:

 - Java